AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/20-Authentication/20-Access tokens.md

 }
 ```

-> ⭑   Note: Access tokens usually start with the string ```ya29.```, and because they're opaque (not actual data but pointers to data elsewhere), they're usually shorter than ID tokens.
+> ⭑   **Note**: Access tokens usually start with the string ```ya29.```, and because they're opaque (not actual data but pointers to data elsewhere), they're usually shorter than ID tokens.
 The latter are longer because they contain actual data, encoded into three pieces: header, claims, and signature.

 Once you have obtained a token, you select which token is more appropriate for your use case: